Boisgontier-Lab/KinarmApproachAvoidTask/README.md

-Approach Avoid Task for the Kinarm is found in the Approach Avoid folder
+The Kinarm Approach Avoidance Task is found in the Approach Avoid folder

 READC3D and matlab scripts are used to analyze participant data.
 Both must be put in the matlab folder to run analysis